The 55 Best Road Trips in America

 Highland Scenic Highway

 If the idea of spending a day driving through dense forests and experiencing a 100 percent increase in elevation in the process sounds appealing, traverse the Highland Scene Highway while cutting through the Monongahela National Forest.
-West Virginia Tourism notes that there are “four overlooks, and plenty of spectacular places to stop and enjoy the expansive view of the Allegheny Mountains,” all while covering a mere 43 miles of hardwood forest and rising up to 4,500 feet.
+Be sure to stop at the four overlooks and photograph the spectacular and expansive views of the Allegheny Mountains, all while covering a mere 43 miles of hardwood forest and rising up to 4,500 feet.
+No matter what your road trip destinations are, make sure to keep these 10 things in your car.

 The Southern Riviera

 This drive along Florida’s Gulf Coast is an idyllic way to explore the beach towns and emerald sand of the panhandle.
-While on scenic 30A, you’ll pass through “long-leaf pine flatwoods, along the white sand beach and sea oat-covered dunes, past freshwater coastal lakes and saltwater inlets, over sand hills and coastal uplands, along wetlands and marshes, through hardwood hammocks and coastal scrub.”
-Red Roof Inn’s Road Trip site tells travelers where there are quaint places to stop, eat, see, and stay along 30A, making this stretch of American byway one of the more unique and pleasurable in all of Florida.
-Check out these other breathtaking coastal-town road trips in the United States.
+While on scenic 30A, you’ll pass through long-leaf pine flatwoods and drive along white-sand beaches, sand dunes, freshwater lakes, and saltwater inlets, and wetlands and marshes.
+This stretch of American byway is not only one of the more unique and pleasurable drives in all of Florida, but it’s also one of the most breathtaking coastal town road trips in the United States.

-Starting with a drive across the iconic Mackinac Bridge, take a one-day, east-to-west scenic shoreline road trip along the southern edge of Michigan’s Upper Peninsula on U.S.-2.
-You’ll find sand-dune picnic spots, authentic local pastries famous to the UP, breathtaking overlooks, great hiking trails, and beach-time fun in the chilly waters of Lake Michigan.
+Starting with a drive across the iconic Mackinac Bridge and onto Mackinac Island, take a one-day, east-to-west scenic shoreline road trip along the southern edge of Michigan’s Upper Peninsula on US-2.
+You’ll find plenty of pleasant road trip destinations to visit along the way, including sand-dune picnic spots, authentic local pastries famous to the UP, breathtaking overlooks, great hiking trails, and beach-time fun in the chilly waters of Lake Michigan.
 Pure Michigan reminds road trippers not to miss Cut River Bridge Overlook Park at the scenic turnout about 25 miles west of St. Ignace; you’ll get an amazing view of Lake Michigan and the Cut River, which is 150 feet below your feet.
+While researching this destination, don’t forget to bookmark these mini vacation ideas that won’t break the bank.

 Kettle Moraine Scenic Drive

 At just 115 miles, this one-day road trip through both the southern and northern units of the Kettle Moraine State Forest gives travelers to Wisconsin an easy glimpse into the state’s geological landscape and rich history.
-Enjoy a stay at either the Siebkens or Osthoff resorts (they’re across the street from each other, both tucked in along the lake) and have a meal at the marvelous Paddock Club in the charming small town of Elkhart Lake before driving down to Whitewater Lake using a pleasant mix of local roads and county highways.
+Enjoy a stay at either the Siebkens or Osthoff resorts (they’re across the street from each other, both tucked in along Elkhart Lake), and have a meal at the marvelous Paddock Club before driving down to Whitewater Lake using a pleasant mix of local roads and county highways.
 Just FYI, turns for the scenic byway are marked with green acorn signs.
 Along the way, enjoy photographic panoramas, historic sites, and recreation areas.
-Can’t travel this summer?
-No worries, here are 8 winter road trips to plan right now.
+Can’t travel right now?
+No worries—here are 8 incredible winter road trips to plan.

 Real magic in Northeast Florida